 Here I share tips to help you master the grind.

 In a previous blog I covered the basics to brewing delicious coffee.
 One of the key points was the importance of the grind in controlling extraction, and the importance of good extraction for a balanced and tasty cup.
 Here I share tips to help you master the grind.
-Around 30% of the coffee bean is water soluble although it is has been analysed and is widely agreed with in the industry that only 18–22% is desirable in the cup.
-Leaving the other influences on extraction aside it is easy to appreciate that the longer the brewing water is in contact with the coffee the more solubles will be released whilst at the same time the finer the coffee is ground the greater the surface area and so the quicker the solubles will be released.
+Around 30% of the coffee bean is water soluble, although it has been analysed and is widely agreed within the industry that only 18–22% is desirable in the cup.
+Leaving the other influences on extraction aside, it is easy to appreciate that the longer the brewing water is in contact with the coffee the more solubles will be released, whilst at the same time the finer the coffee is ground the greater the surface area and so the quicker the solubles will be released.

 This helps to explain the very important difference in grind between: